mariadb-operator/mariadb-operator/docs/CONFIGURATION.md

 ```
 In this field, you may provide any [configuration option](https://mariadb.com/kb/en/mariadbd-options/) or [system variable](https://mariadb.com/kb/en/server-system-variables/) supported by MariaDB.

 Under the hood, the operator automatically creates a `ConfigMap` with the contents of  the `myCnf` field, which will be mounted in the `MariaDB` instance.
-Alternatively, you can manage your own configuration using a pre-existing `ConfigMap` by linking it via `myCnfConfigMapKeyRef`:
+Alternatively, you can manage your own configuration using a pre-existing `ConfigMap` by linking it via `myCnfConfigMapKeyRef`.
+It is important to note that the key in this `Configmap` i.e. the config file name, must have a `.cnf` extension in order to be detected by MariaDB:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1